MadeiraData/DatabaseFileSizeMaintenance/README.md

 ## Adding to MaintenanceSolution.sql

-In order to create a corresponding maintenance job as part of Ola Hallengre's `MaintenanceSolution.sql` script, find the first line that starts with `INSERT INTO @Jobs`, and add the following before that line:
+In order to create a corresponding maintenance job as part of Ola Hallengren's `MaintenanceSolution.sql` script:

+- Find the first line that starts with `INSERT INTO @Jobs`, and add the following before that line:

 ```
   INSERT INTO @Jobs ([Name], CommandTSQL, DatabaseName, OutputFileNamePart01)